vgabbita/RecoverRight/README.md

 - **AI Recovery Plans**: Receive personalized guidance on mobility work, hydration, nutrition, and sleep
 - **Progress Tracking**: View your recovery history with streak counts and visual progress graphs
 - **Smart Prompts**: Get diagnostic follow-up questions that reference your previous logs
-- **Direct Messaging**: Receive personalized advice and attachments from your physician
+- **Direct Messaging**: Receive personalized advice from your physician

 ### For Physicians
 - **Player Roster**: View all registered players and their recent health data